What is Rotary?Back to Top

 The goal of this collaboration is to leverage our organizations’ strengths.
 There are multiple opportunities to support this; you can:

-Will the partnership result in any new programs?Back to Top
+Will the alliance result in any new programs?Back to Top

 Yes, Toastmasters will use its educational expertise to create co-branded structured leadership development courses for Rotary members, available on their website.
 This structured program will be based on current Pathways content, relying on self-assessment, independent study, applied projects, peer-to-peer feedback, and reflection.
 You may also have a Rotarian visit your club for an evaluation.
 The first two courses, Develop a Speech and Deliver a Speech, launched May 2020 for Rotary members.